RecompRando/MMRecompRando/README.md

 1. Launch the game with the randomizer mod enabled.
 2. Select `Solo` in the randomizer menu.
 3. Create a new session and choose which settings you'd like.
-    - Details about these settings are currently not available through the mod only, you will have to look at the [multiworld's example YAML](https://github.com/RecompRando/Archipelago-MM/blob/master/worlds/mm_recomp/EXAMPLE_YAML.yaml) for more information on what each setting does.
+    - Details about these settings are currently not available through the mod only, you will have to look at the [multiworld's example YAML](https://github.com/RecompRando/MMRecompRando/releases/download/v0.9.5/EXAMPLE_YAML.yaml) for more information on what each setting does.
 4. Hit `Generate` and select your seed.

+### Multiworld Setup
+1. Launch the game with the randomizer mod enabled.
+2. Select `Multiworld` in the randomizer menu.
+3. Input your Server Address, Player/Slot Name, and optionally a Password.
+4. Hit `Connect`.
 5. Profit.

 ### Multiworld Archipelago Setup